Linuxfabrik/monitoring-plugins/check-plugins/feed/README.md

 ## Overview

-This check warns on the newest feed item of an RSS or Atom feed for a given amount of time (default: 3 days).
-By default the check warns on the newest item published today or older (use `--latest` to change this behaviour).
-It strips HTML from the feed message.

-With this check, you can acknowledge the warning in IcingaWeb, so that the check changes back to OK.
-To enable the check plugin to get the ACK status from Icinga and therefore automatically switch to OK, you have to create an Icinga API User like so:
+Monitors an RSS or Atom feed for new entries and alerts when new items appear within a configurable time window (default: 3 days).
+If Icinga callback is enabled, the alert is automatically cleared once the corresponding service is acknowledged in Icinga.
+After the time window expires, the alert clears regardless of acknowledgement status.

+**Data Collection:**

+* Fetches and parses the RSS or Atom feed from the configured URL using the built-in `feedparser` library
+* By default, selects the newest feed item published today or older.
+Use `--latest` to always pick the newest item, even if its timestamp is in the future
+* HTML is stripped from the feed message
+* If `--icinga-callback` is enabled, the check queries the Icinga API for the service acknowledgement state and auto-clears alerts when the service is acknowledged.
+This requires an Icinga API user with `objects/query/service` permissions

+**Compatibility:**

+* Cross-platform: Linux, Windows, and all Python-supported systems

+**Important Notes:**

+* Set a reasonable check interval.
+Usually it is a waste of bandwidth to poll feeds more often than once per hour
+* To use the Icinga callback feature, create an Icinga API user:

 ```text
 object ApiUser "linuxfabrik-check-api-user" {